stockphrase/no-silo/content/courses/writing-2/wr2-syllabus.md

   your writing or discuss your ideas.

 ---

 ## Grading

 A few years ago I decided to quit grading, mostly as an emergency response to the realities of teaching during the COVID pandemic.
 Although I didn't know it at the time, a large body of research concludes that grading is not just counterproductive, but actively harmful to the process of education.
 As [Jesse Stommel writes](https://pressbooks.pub/thegrade/), grades are "not a good measure of learning, they inhibit intrinsic motivation, and they create a competitive environment between students and hostile relationships between students and teachers."
-Grading produces [three predicable effects](https://muse.jhu.edu/book/78367) in students: "less interest in learning, a preference for easier tasks, and shallower thinking" (xiv).
+Perhaps the foremost scholar on grading, Alfie Kohn, argues that grading produces [three predicable effects](https://muse.jhu.edu/book/78367) in students: "less interest in learning, a preference for easier tasks, and shallower thinking" (xiv).

 *It doesn't have to be this way*.